 Key moments surrounding Iran’s now-threatened nuclear deal

-Iran threatened Wednesday to resume higher enrichment of uranium in 60 days if world powers fail to negotiate new terms for its 2015 nuclear deal, an agreement that capped over a decade of hostility between Tehran and the West over its atomic program.
+President Donald Trump announced Tuesday he will pull the United States out of the Iran nuclear deal, a 2015 agreement that capped over a decade of hostility between Tehran and the West over its atomic program.

 —August 2002: Western intelligence services and an Iranian opposition group reveal a covert nuclear site at the central city of Natanz.
 An inspection by the U.N.’s International Atomic Energy Agency reveals it was used to enrich uranium, a process for producing fuel or nuclear warheads.

 —June 2003: Britain, France and Germany engage Iran in nuclear negotiations.
 Washington refuses to join.

 —February 2006: Iran announces it will restart uranium enrichment following the election of hard-line President Mahmoud Ahmadinejad, a critical Iran report by the IAEA and after Britain, France and Germany walk out of stalled negotiations.